Ririe13/Ririe13/README.md

 Hi, I'm Nur Ramadhani Putri Wulandari
-I'm interested in Web Development, Quality Assurance (QA), and Software Engineering I'm currently learning Front-End Web Development
-How to reach me on
+I'm currently learning on Web Development, Quality Assurance (QA), and Software Engineering How to reach me on
 <a href="https://www.instagram.com/<ririe_rx>/" target="_blank">Instagram</a>,
 <a href="https://www.linkedin.com/in/<Nur Ramadhani Putri Wulandari>/" target="_blank">LinkedIn</a>, and